MaxChengMingXuan/OpenFidea/Vintern LogBook Temp.md

 ## Day 4
-This week I am the PIC of the resignee
+This week I am the PIC of the resigneea